Surrogate's Courthouse: History

+Background

 In 1831, the original Hall of Records opened northeast of City Hall on the site of the "New Gaol", the old city jail, in present-day City Hall Park.
+The New Gaol building dated from the late 1750s.
 The New-York Mirror described the original building as a Grecian-style structure with marble-columned porticoes on each side, as well as stucco walls, a copper roof, and masonry floors.
 In 1870, the original building was expanded by one story and a "fireproof" roof was erected.
 The first Hall of Records became dilapidated over time and, as early as 1872, lawyers had objected to the rundown condition of the building.
 Despite its fireproof appearance, the first Hall of Records used wood extensively in its floors and roof.
-The first Hall of Records was razed in 1903 and an entrance to the New York City Subway's Brooklyn Bridge–City Hall/Chambers Street station was built there.
+By the late 19th century, the structure housed records pertaining to properties worth a total of $4 billion.
+An 1889 New York Times article described the old building as having nearly 7,000 volumes, which were "constantly threatened by destruction".
+The first Hall of Records was razed in 1903, and an entrance to the New York City Subway's Brooklyn Bridge–City Hall/Chambers Street station was built there.The New York City Bar Association had advocated the construction of a new Hall of Records as early as 1889.
+A grand jury reported in March 1896 that the old Hall of Records was "unsafe and susceptible to destruction by fire".

-Planning and construction

-Need and plans

-By March 1896, a grand jury had reported the old Hall of Records was "unsafe and susceptible to destruction by fire".
 The New York City Department of Health reportedly "repeatedly condemned" conditions in the old building.
 In a November 1896 meeting of the New York City Board of Estimate, Ashbel P. Fitch, the New York City Comptroller, offered a resolution to create a committee to select a site for a new Hall of Records building.
 A coalition of lawyers, businesspeople, real estate developers, and property owners formed the next month to advocate for a new building.
 At the time, the city government preferred that new municipal buildings be erected in the area immediately outside City Hall Park, instead of inside the park, as the old Hall of Records had been.